Hunting blesbok South Africa

-Best time of year for hunting blesbok South Africa
+Best time of year to hunt blesbok South Africa

 Traditionally the bush is rather dense during our summer months between November and April.
 From June to August the bush starts to recede rather quickly and during September and October the daily temperatures start rising.
 It is during this time (June through October) when the bush recedes to a minimum and makes hunting easier.

 The best time of year to hunt blesbok in South Africa is the second week of April until the end of October.
 We can even stretch it to mid-November when the bush has receded most.
 In the Free State, summer rains will make for muddy terrain underfoot.

 Hunting blesbok in the Free State the terrain opens up to large open plains and even mountainous areas.
 This is where the skill of the hunter is tested with regards to marksmanship.